json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCore/Serialization/wiki.md

 - people that were included as reviewers from inclusion chain (1) should come with their `favorite-food` included, but not those from chain (2)
 - people that were included as authors from inclusion chain (2) should come with their `favorite-song` included, but not those from chain (1).
 - a person that was included as both an reviewer and author (i.e. targeted by both chain (1) and (2)), both `favorite-food` and `favorite-song` need to be present.
+To achieve this, the `IncludedResourceObjectBuilder` needs to recursively parse an inclusion chain.
+This strategy is different from that of the ServerSerializer, and for that reason it is a separate service.